snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

   - A Output Gate (OG) - Acts as a gatekeeper, regulating the movement of charge from SW to SN so that the measurement can be performed accurately and repeatedly

-## **"CCD Like" Operation**
+## **Operation Concerns/Issues**
 Conventional CCDs measure charge packets only once before discarding them, Skipper CCDs incorporate a floating gate amplifier that enables multiple non-destructive measurements of the same charge packet.

+**Case for non-wetting:**

+**Electrical Interface Considerations:**

+The efficiency of charge transfer in the proposed device depends critically on the quality of the electrical interface between the liquid argon and the aluminum oxide surface.
+Wetting conditions provide several fundamental advantages for electrical contact and charge transfer efficiency.
+When liquid argon completely wets the alumina surface, it forms intimate molecular-level contact across the entire interface area, eliminating air gaps or void spaces that could act as electrical barriers or field distortion sources.
+Non-wetting conditions, conversely, would result in the formation of contact line discontinuities, trapped gas regions, and potentially unstable interface geometries.
+These features introduce several mechanisms that degrade charge transfer efficiency: increased interface resistance due to reduced contact area, field distortions caused by dielectric discontinuities, and potential charge trapping sites at the three-phase contact lines

+**Field Uniformity and Distribution:**

+Uniform electric field distribution is essential for predictable and efficient charge transfer operations in your device.
+The electric field lines must penetrate consistently into the liquid argon to create well-defined potential wells and enable controlled charge movement between adjacent gate electrodes.
+Wetting conditions support uniform field distribution by maintaining a constant dielectric interface without geometric discontinuities that could distort field lines

+Designing the device to promote and maintain wetting conditions at the liquid argon/alumina interface.
+This can be achieved through several approaches: ensuring that the aluminum oxide surface is clean and properly prepared before assembly, maintaining high purity in the liquid argon to prevent contamination that could alter wetting properties, and potentially applying surface treatments to the alumina layer that enhance wetting without compromising electrical properties.

+**Cryogenic Liquid Wetting Characteristics:**

+Research on cryogenic liquid wetting indicates that most cryogenic fluids, including liquid argon, exhibit strong wetting tendencies on solid surfaces.
+Experimental measurements have shown that cryogenic liquids typically produce contact angles well below 90° on most surfaces, with the highest measured contact angles being approximately 30°.
+This natural wetting tendency results from the low surface tension of cryogenic liquids relative to the surface energy of most solids.

+**Case for wetting:**

 The unique layered structure allows these ionization electrons to be:

 1) Generated in the noble liquid (LAr/LXe)
 2) Drifted toward the Al₂O₃ interface, but remain in the noble liquid